reproducible-reporting/stepup-reprep/docs/reference/sync_zenodo_config.md

     > A short description of the dataset, of at least three characters.

-- `keywords` *(optional)*:

-     > A list of keywords to describe the dataset.
-     > A single keyword may be written without the list markup.

-- `publisher` *(required)*:

-    > The name under which the dataset is made available, e.g. `Zenodo`.
-    >
-    > Zenodo accepts a draft without a publisher but refuses to publish it,
-    > because it needs one to register a DOI.
-    > It is therefore required here, so that a missing publisher is reported
-    > before the record is created instead of when you try to publish it.

 - `version` *(required)*:

     > The version of your current data, as a non-empty string of at most 191 characters.